 The Division of Health Sciences is implementing a strategy (2016-19) to develop and consolidate IPE within Health Sciences professional programmes.
 The current focus is on pre-registration programmes.

 The sections below provide a selected overview of IPE on offer in the Division, either on a University campus or at one of its regional clinical sites.
-These activities have been substantially fostered by the IPE Centre’s Support Innovation Fund.
+These activities were substantially fostered during 2016-2018 by the IPE Centre’s Support Innovation Fund.

 The Tairāwhiti Interprofessional Education Programme (TIPE) is a complex immersion programme for final-year health professional students.
 It was developed in response to a request for proposals from Health Workforce New Zealand, with the long-term goal of increasing recruitment and retention of healthcare professionals in rural and remote locations in New Zealand.

-TIPE is jointly administered by the University of Otago and the Eastern Institute of Technology (EIT), and includes dentistry, dietetics, medicine, nursing, occupational therapy, oral health, pharmacy, physiotherapy, and—since 2017—social work students.
+TIPE is jointly administered by the University of Otago and the Eastern Institute of Technology (EIT), and includes dentistry, dietetics, medicine, nursing, occupational therapy, oral health, pharmacy, physiotherapy, and—since 2017/18—paramedicine, social work and speech language therapy students.

 Students from each health discipline are based for five weeks in the region (Gisborne or Wairoa).
 They study and work together in rotational groups.
 Educational objectives for the programme relate to hauora Māori, rural health, interprofessional education, and chronic conditions management.

-The programme was initially funded for a three-year period from 2012 to 2014, with funding renewed and currently obtained up to the end of 2018.
+The programme was initially funded for a three-year period from 2012, with funding renewed and currently obtained up to the end of 2021.

 Since 2011, members of an interdisciplinary teaching team called the Wellington Interprofessional Teaching Initiative (WITI), have worked together to provide interprofessional education to students on the University of Otago Wellington (UOW) campus.
 Disciplines represented in the team include, among others: